oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-use-a-sql-server-relationship-naming-standard/rule.md

 ---

-This standard outlines the procedure on naming Relationships at SSW for SQL Server.
+​This standard outlines the procedure on naming Relationships at SSW for SQL Server.
 Use this standard when creating new Relationships or if you find an older Relationship that doesn't follow that standard.

-Do you agree with them all?
+​​Do you agree with them all?
 Are we missing some?
 Let us know what you think.

 ### Syntax